-Guides, (ii) determining for each Resource the lesser quantity of the latest Net Dependable Capability, the Resource Plan HOL, or the telemetered real time capability, (iii) multiplying the lesser quantity of each Resource by the RDF, (iv) using that result to determine the amount of Responsive Reserve capability then available on each Resource, and (v) the sum, for all Resources, of the Responsive Reserve capability as determined for each Resource.
-The PRC shall be used by ERCOT to determine the appropriate Emergency Notification and EECP Steps.
+Responsive Capability (PRC) T C N ti F C R F R A representation of the total amount of system wide online capability that has a high probability of being able to quickly respond to system disturbances.
+The PRC shall be calculated by (i) determining each Resource meeting the requirements of Section 2.5.2.3, Types of Responsive Reserve of these Guides, (ii) determining for each Resource the lesser quantity of the latest Net Dependable Capability, the Resource Plan HOL, or the telemetered real ime capability, (iii) multiplying the lesser quantity of each Resource by the RDF, (iv) using that result to determine the amount of Responsive Reserve capability then available on each Resource, and (v) the sum, for all Resources, of the Responsive Reserve capability as determined for each Resource.
+The PRC shall be used by ERCOT to determine the appropriate Emergency Notification and EEA Levels.
+R Resource.
+The PRC shall be used by ERCOT to determine the appropriate

 Remedial Action Plan (RAP) Predetermined operator actions to maintain ERCOT Transmission Grid reliability during a defined adverse operating condition.
 Reserve Discount Factor (RDF) A representation of the average amount of system wide capability that, for whatever reason, is historically undeliverable during periods of high system demand.
 The RDF will be verified by ERCOT and then approved by the ROS.
 Special Protection System (SPS) A protective relay system specially designed to detect abnormal system conditions and take pre-planned corrective action (other than the isolation of faulted elements) to provide acceptable system performance.
 Telemetry Equipment for measuring a quantity (e.g., amps, volts, MW, MVAR, MVA) and transmitting the result to a remote location for indication or recording.
 Time Error An accumulated time difference between ERCOT system time and the time standard.
 Time error is caused by a deviation in ERCOT average frequency from 60.0 Hz.
 Transmission Service Provider (TSP) An Entity that owns or operates for compensation in this state, equipment or Facilities rated at 60kV or higher used to transmit electricity, and whose rates for Transmission Service are set by the PUCT.

-Transmission Line Terminal Sign/Direction Terminology MW or VAR flow out of the bus and into the line is considered to be positive (+) flow.
-MW or VAR flow into the bus and out of the line is considered to be negative (-) flow.
+Transmission Line Terminal Sign/Direction Terminology

+- (1) MW or VAR flow out of the bus and into the line is considered to be positive (+) flow. - (2) MW or VAR flow into the bus and out of the line is considered to be negative (-) flow.